G00364778/52465_assignments/README.md

   - [ ] plots.

 ## What is contained?
+This repository contains the Jupyter Programming assignment for data analtics module and all the reference materials describing the module.

 ## How to run the notebook?
+There notebook can be viewed onlinein GitHib or download to a PC and viewed in a Python Notebook.
+To view the file on github, just select the
 ## References
 - [Github Markdown reference](https://guides.github.com/features/mastering-markdown/)